Yamato period: Immigrants in early Japan

 Japan of the Kofun period was very receptive to influence from China.
 Chinese and Korean immigrants played an important role in introducing elements of Chinese culture to early Japan.

-Yamato links to the mainland and the Liu Song Dynasty in 425 and 478 were facilitated by the maritime knowledge and diplomatic connections of China and the Three Kingdoms of the Korean peninsula, especially Baekje.
+Yamato links to the mainland and the Liu Song dynasty in 425 and 478 were facilitated by the maritime knowledge and diplomatic connections of China and the Three Kingdoms of the Korean peninsula, especially Baekje.

 Many important figures were immigrants from East Asia.
-Yamato Imperial Court officially edited the Shinsen Shōjiroku in 815 as a directory of aristocrats which lists 1182 names of clans which were in Kinai area, it lists a number of clans from the Han China, Silla, Baekje and Goguryeo.
-According to the directory, 174 clans have roots in China, 120 clans have roots in Baekje, 48 clans have roots in Goguryeo, 17 clans have roots in Silla, then 9 clans have roots in Gaya of the Korean peninsula.
+Yamato Imperial Court officially edited the Shinsen Shōjiroku in 815 as a directory of aristocrats which lists 1182 names of clans which were in Kinai area, it lists a number of clans from Mainland Asia.
+According to the directory, 120 clans have roots in Baekje, 48 clans in Goguryeo, 17 clans in Silla, 9 clans in Gaya and the other 174 clans "Kan (漢)" (now obsolete general term for ancient Koreans) of the Korean peninsula.

 The Azumi people were a warrior tribe from northern Kyushu.
 They were extremely skilled seafarers.
 The Azumi gained early contact with the Yamato Court and provided maritime trade links and influenced the Yamato Court's military and diplomatic approach in the seas.
 Thus the Japanese imperial government employed them as their naval force from the 3rd to 5th centuries.
 Certain experts regard the Azumi as "the oldest known maritime force of [Japan's] emerging imperial state."
 Some Japanese historians think they were of Austronesian origin and related to the Hayato people who lived in southern Kyushu.
-The Yamato Court questioned their loyalty and banished them sometime before the 7th century.